Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Check Delete the driver software for this device and click Uninstall.

 Some users report that uninstalling their current Nvidia graphics driver and replacing it with an older Nvidia driver could solve the problem.
 To do that, simply follow the steps above.

 After doing that, go to your graphics card’s manufacturer’s website and download the driver that is a couple of months old.
 Once the download and install the older driver, check if the issue is still there.

 To fix the problem, you need to disable certain antivirus features and check if that helps.
-If that doesn’t solve the problem with unresponsive Taskbar, your next step would be to completely disable your antivirus.
+If that doesn’t solve the problem with the unresponsive, your next step would be to completely disable your antivirus.

-- Press Windows Key + R and type Services.msc.
-Press Enter to open Services window.
+- Press Windows Key + R, type Services.msc and press Enter to open the Services window.

-- Now find Windows Firewall from the list of services and double-click it to open its properties.
+- Find Windows Firewall from the list of services and double-click it to open its properties.

-- Find Startup Type option and set it to Manual.
-Click Apply.
+- Find the Startup Type option, set it to Manual and click Apply.

 After you’ve enabled Windows Firewall you can proceed to the next steps.

 - Right-click powershell.exe and choose Run as Administrator.

 - Copy this line into PowerShell and press Enter to execute it:

 - Check to see if the problem is resolved.
 After you’ve enabled Windows Firewall you can proceed to next steps.